airbnb/airpal/README.md

 * Optional [Access Control](docs/USER_ACCOUNTS.md)
 * Syntax highlighting
-* Results exported to a CSV for download or a hive table
+* Results exported to a CSV for download or a Hive table
 * Query history for self and others
 * Saved queries
 * Table finder to search for appropriate tables
-* Table explorer to visualize schema of table
+* Table explorer to visualize schema of table and first 1000 rows

 ## Requirements